Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Health**: You gain maximum hit points equal to your hit dice.

 **Bursting Cinder**: As an action, you can make the cinder blow up in fire for a minute.
 Whenever an enemy starts their turn within 5 feet of you, they must succeed a dexterity saving throw (DC = 8 + proficiency bonus + constitution modifier).
 On a failure they take 2d6 fire damage, halved on a save.
-You can use this action a number of times equal to your before taking a long rest.
+You can use this action a number of times equal to your proficiency bonus before taking a long rest.

 ---